Specialist No Win, No Fee Solicitors

-Counselling is very important for people who have suffered paralysis.
+Counselling is very important for people who have been left paralysed after an injury.
 Around twenty percent of people with spinal injuries experience clinical depression and may, therefore, need the appropriate counselling and medication.

 Adjusting to life as a paralysed person is very difficult for the victim and their loved ones.
 Access to the equipment, medication, and therapy needed is vital and not having the financial stress of paying for this lessens the burden.
 Claiming financial compensation for an accident that wasn’t your fault can help with the medical care and attention needed.

 For all types of paralysis compensation claims, negligence must be proven for the claim to succeed.
 If an injury occurred at work, then you will need to prove that your employer failed to provide a safe and hazard free working environment.
 All employers must adhere to health and safety regulations together with any regulations specific to their industry.

 There are time limits for all types of personal injury claims.
 An accident claim must be made within 3 years of the accident (unless the injured party was a child when the accident happened, at which point this time limitation would begin on their eighteenth birthday).
 It must also be the result of someone else’s negligence.